Tomasz Sekielski: Life and work

 From November 4, 2006 until January 25, 2008, Sekielski hosted his own show on TVN24, presenting the weekend releases of the Magazyn 24 godziny (The 24 Hours Magazine).
 From January 2011 until April 2012, he ran the Czarno na białym show on TVN24.
 In April 2012, after almost 15 years of work, he left TVN.

 From October 2012 until January 2015 he ran weekly morning broadcasts on Radio Tok FM; first on Mondays, then on Wednesdays.

 From January 2013 until June 2016, he ran the Po prostu show on TVP1.
 From January until August 2014, he hosted the Woronicza 17 show on TVP Info.

 In 2010–2011 and in 2013 he cooperated with the Wprost weekly.

 From November 2016 until October 2017, he ran the Teraz ja! show on Nowa TV.
 In early 2018, he launched his channel on YouTube.
 On April 19, 2018, he started cooperation with Wirtualna Polska, where he ran his video blog.
 On November 28, 2018, he became one of the hosts of the Onet Morning program, broadcast on Onet.pl.

 On May 11, 2019, Sekielski published his documentary film Tell No One (Tylko nie mów nikomu) on YouTube.
 The film dealt with child sexual abuse in the Catholic Church in Poland and sparked a nationwide discussion, receiving more than 20 million views within the first 10 days of online screening.
 A few hours after the premiere, the Primate of Poland Wojciech Polak and Archbishop Stanisław Gądecki issued their statements in the case.
 A TV broadcast of the film followed up a few days later on TVN.

+Since July 1, 2022, Sekielski is the editor-in-chief of the news magazine Newsweek Polska.

 Tomasz Sekielski has a wife, Anna, and two children: daughter Julia and son Łukasz.